 You run a business to make a profit, which is the income of your business.
 You need to file business income tax returns showing the income and pay tax on it as well.
 Businesses are also required to pay advance tax every quarter.
 As an entrepreneur, you have to make sure you show the income your business is earning by filing tax returns for the same.

 Filing ROC returns

-Every company that is registered under the Companies Act 1956 is required to file annual returns to the Registrar of Companies.
+Every company that is registered under the Companies Act 2013 or under earlier Companies Act 1956 is required to file annual returns to the Registrar of Companies.
 These ROC returns are basically returns of the company’s account that consist the company’s balance sheet, profit and loss account, annual return and compliance certificate.

 Filing TDS returns

 When a business makes a payment, it does so after deducting tax on the payment amount.
 This can be to salaries to employees or fees to consultants or payments made for any work done for the business.
 TDS is required to be deducted on the payment as per the applicable TDS rates.
 This deducted TDS has to be deposited with the government and TDS returns have to be filed for the same as well.